-Have you often thought of visiting George Washington’s Mount Vernon but never got around to it?
+Have you often considered visiting George Washington’s Mount Vernon but never got around to it?
 If so, now might be the best time of the year to visit.
-That’s because the estate of the first American president is hosting its annual Revolutionary War weekend on April 30-May 1.
-In the event you can’t make …
+That’s because the estate of the first American president is hosting its annual Revolutionary War weekend from April 30 to May 1.
+If you can’t make it right away, a visit should be on your wish list.
+After all, this is one of America’s most treasured sanctuaries and a true reflection of its historic past.
+And besides, it’s just a short trip from Alexandria, in Northern Virginia.

-Day Trip From Alexandria to George Washington’s Mount Vernon Read More »
+Alexandria to Mount Vernon

 Where To Stay In Alexandria